luca-martial/fastai-projects/README.md

 **Vision:**

 - **[mask-wear](https://github.com/luca-martial/fastai-projects/tree/master/mask-wear)**: The goal of this project was to build an image classifier that identifies whether a person is wearing their mask properly or imporperly.
-Data was manually collected: a total of 90 pictures of proper and improper mask wear (equal split).
+Data was collected on Google Images.

 - **[osmose-birds](https://github.com/luca-martial/fastai-projects/tree/master/osmose-birds)**: The goal of this project was to build an image classifier that identifies different endangered waterbird species present throughout Southeast Asia.
 This classifier has the potential to bring support to NGOs such as [Osmose](http://osmosetonlesap.net/wp/index.php/en/home/) which ensure the protection of waterbird colonies throughout the reproductive cycle.
+Data was collected on Google Images.

 ## Contributing